ayrna/orca-python/README.md

 ORCA-python has been initially created to test ordinal classification, but it can handle regular classification algorithms, as long as they are implemented in scikit-learn, or self-implemented following compatibility guidelines form scikit-learn.

 In this README, we will explain how to use ORCA-python, and what you need to install in order to run it.
+A Jupyter notebook is also avaible in [spanish](https://github.com/anthares101/orca-python/blob/master/doc/spanish_user_manual.md).

 # Installing ORCA-python